Our Seattle-Area Jazz Community

 Does It Cost Money?
 What's The Catch?

 This community is free to join.
-There is no spamming, no ads, no selling information, no dues, no spooky Facebook or Google harvesting your interests.
+There is no spamming, no ads, no selling information, no dues, no spooky Facebook or Google harvesting your data and interests.
 Steve Jones created this site as an extension of his own, because it seemed like a more focused way to support the local amateur jazz community and bring venues and other commercial establishments into the picture.
-Steve is a retired technologist, and enjoys building this as a hobby.
-Since 2011, Steve has also paid for the annual costs of hosting the SAJM meetup and now this new one, so is asking for donations via Ko-Fi to help defray the costs.
+Steve is a retired technologist, and enjoyed building this as a hobby.
+Since 2011, Steve has paid for the annual costs of hosting the SAJM meetup and now this new one.
+It would be great to help him out with a donation via Ko-Fi to help him with the costs.

 How Can I Get Involved?